2018–19 Port Vila Premier League

 The 2018–19 Port Vila Premier League is the 25th season of the Port Vila Premier League, the top football league in Port Vila, the capital of Vanuatu.
 The season started on 27 October 2018.
-Tupuji Imere are the defending champions.
+Tupuji Imere were the defending champions.

+Tafea FC won a record 16th league title, their first league title since 2008–09, the last of their world record 15 titles in a row.

 Teams

 A total of eight teams compete in the league.
 Sia-Raga and Mauwia were relegated from last season, and were replaced by promoted teams Galaxy and Yatel.